Ultragreen/prometheus-splash/README.md

 - RabbitMQ

-It's not strictly required, Redis is a real option for backend; you could configure backend to flat file, but RabbitMQ is required by the Splash Daemon when using host2host sequence execution.
+It's not strictly required, Redis is a real option for backend; you could configure backend to flat file, but RabbitMQ is required by the Splash Daemon when using host2host commands/sequence execution.

 Redis, is usefull when you need a centralized Splash management.